-Roots of hybridisation
+Roots of crossbreeding

-Wolf-dog hybrids have been reportet all over Europe.
-Particularly, hybrids from male dogs and female wolves were subsequently integrated into wolf packs and backcrossed with wolves again.
+Wolf-dog crossbreds have been reportet all over Europe.
+Particularly, crossbreds from male dogs and female wolves were subsequently integrated into wolf packs and backcrossed with wolves again.
 Several studies conducted in the last years took a closer look on the modality of wolf-dog hybridisation in the European wolf populations.
-Overall, the rate of hybridisation strongly depends on the level of disturbances to the wolf populations.
+Overall, the rate of crossbreeding strongly depends on the level of disturbances to the wolf populations.
 This particularly means the presence and abundance of feral and stray dogs, for example close to anthtopogenic environments.
 As expected the rate of hybridisation is low in Western Europe, with for example 0 to 6,5% across the Italian Appenines and the Iberian Peninsula.
 Eastern Europe on the other hand shows higher percentatges, with 10 to 14% in Georgia, Bulgaria and Greece.
 This can be lead back to the high number of free-ranging dogs.

-Unclear legal status of hybrids
+Unclear legal status of crossbreds

 The Bern Convention lists the Alpine wolf population as “endagered”.
 However, hybrids often fall into a legal gap.
 It is recommended to remove them in order to protect the integrity of wild wolf populations.
 The majority of the alpine wolves live in the Western parts of the Alpes between France and Italy.
 Only three packs established in Switzerland even though tens of individuals migrate thtrough the country every year.
 The rumor of wolf-dog hybrids is widespread in the public and is often used as a reason to minimise the wolf population.
 Debunking this argument is incredibly important to guarantee an objective discussion about the future wolf management and the wolf’s social preception in Switzerland.